colbyj/bride-of-frankensystem/docs/building/page_flow.rst

 **SQLite** is the recommended default: ``sqlite:///study.db``.
 It's a single-file database with no setup, and is good for development, piloting, and small or medium studies (i.e., dozens of concurrent users, not hundreds; the total participant count is not a factor).

 If you need to handle a larger volume of participants, consider using PostgreSQL or MySQL.
 These can be hosted on a separate server to spread server load.
-BOFS uses SQLAlchemy to generate the database schema and interact with the database, so any database supported by SQLAlchemy is also supported by BOFS.
+BOFS interacts with the database through SQLAlchemy (a Python database library), so any database SQLAlchemy supports is also supported by BOFS.

 .. warning::